colton-gabertan/SecurityShepherdLabs/README.md

 Using list comprehension once again, we simply append each bit, but casted as a str to an empty string, leaving us with the binary str.
 From there, we cast it back to a binary digit with the int(binaryStr, 2) and convert it back to hex(), slicing off the pre-pended "0x" from the hex() function.

 And with that, we've performed the operation.
-By the xor encryption scheme, the same operation, but performed with the encrypted value and original ones will essentially decrypt the messages.
+By the xor encryption scheme, the same operation, but performed with the encrypted value and original ones will essentially decrypt (or encrypt) the messages.
 This is why I wrote the script to take cmd-line args, instead of hard-coded values.

 To glue all of this logic together, you can take a look at the full script [here]:
 ``` python